endurodave/AsyncMulticastDelegateCpp11/README.md

 <pre lang="C++">
 // Create delegate with std::string and int arguments then asychronously
-// invoke on a member function MulticastDelegateSafe2&lt;const std::string&amp;, int&gt; delegateH;
+// invoke on a member function MulticastDelegateSafe&lt;void (const std::string&amp;, int)&gt; delegateH;
 delegateH += MakeDelegate(&amp;testClass, &amp;TestClass::MemberFuncStdString, workerThread1);
 delegateH(&quot;Hello world&quot;, 2016);</pre>

 <p>Usage of the library is consistent between synchronous and asynchronous delegates.
 The only difference is the addition of a thread pointer argument to<code> MakeDelegate()</code>.
-Remember to always use the thread-safe <code>MulticastDelegateSafeX&lt;&gt;</code> containers when using asynchronous delegates to callback across thread boundaries.</p>
+Remember to always use the thread-safe <code>MulticastDelegateSafe&lt;&gt;</code> containers when using asynchronous delegates to callback across thread boundaries.</p>

 <p>The default behavior of the delegate library when invoking non-blocking asynchronous delegates is that arguments not passed by value are copied into heap memory for safe transport to the destination thread.
 This means all arguments will be duplicated.
 If your data is something other than plain old data (POD) and can&rsquo;t be bitwise copied, then be sure to implement an appropriate copy constructor to handle the copying yourself.</p>